dgoscn/teste-back-end/README.md

 ## Running the Project

-Once you are inside the project, you can run the command:
+Once you are inside the project, you can type the command:

 ```
-check if you are inside de past, typing: pwd

-Example Output:
+pwd

+possible output:

 /home/YOURUSER/Downloads/icaseii
 ```
+And run
 ```
 rails sever
 ```